PowerDNS/pdns/docs/backends/generic-postgresql.rst

 ``gpgsql-password``
 ^^^^^^^^^^^^^^^^^^^

-The password to for :ref:`setting-gpgsql-user`.
+The password for :ref:`setting-gpgsql-user`.
 Default: not set.

 .. _setting-gpgsql-dnssec: